 - The combination of vegetables, legumes and whole grains makes for a satisfying and healthy meal

 First, cook down the onions, garlic, carrots and cauliflower in a pan.
 Don’t skip this step!
 This is where you’ll build all that delicious flavour.

-Then shape into patties and place in the fridge to firm up for 30 minutes before frying in your pan
+Then, shape into patties and place them in the fridge to firm up for 30 minutes before frying in the pan.

 Add them to a pan with a bit of oil and cook for 3-4 minutes on each side.
-Then add with your favourite toppings (I like mashed avocado and cabbage) and your favourite bun!
+Then, add your favourite toppings (I like mashed avocado and cabbage) and your favourite bun!

 Tips for making the best chickpea burgers

 - Cooking the onions, garlic, cauliflower and carrots in a pan before adding them to the food processor will give your burgers more flavour